AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 4. Inspected the `DeviceProcessEvents` Table to Verfiy if `MaliciousExecutable.exe` was Run

+Understanding that the threat actor downloaded the malicious executable `MaliciousExecutable.exe`, my threat hunting process

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
 At `2025-03-05T01:07:24.7605276Z`, an employee on the 'arm-threathunti' device successfully established a connection to the remote IP address `45.142.177.89` on port `443`.
 The connection was initiated by the process `tor.exe`, located in the folder `C:\users\aaronmart\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443` and '9001'.

 **Query used to locate events:**